Krystal Jung: 2013–2017: SM The Ballad, collaborative music work, and acting career

+2018–present: Continued acting career and labels transition

-In 2018, Jung was cast as the female lead in OCN's crime action drama Player.
+In 2018, Jung was cast as the female lead in OCN's crime action drama Player, as Cha Ah-ryung, a highly skilled driver who ran away from orphanage.
 At the press conference for the drama, Jung stated that she learned how to ride a motorcycle in order to do her own stunts.

-In 2019, Jung and her sister Jessica filmed their second reality show in the United States.
-The same year, she was cast in the independent romance film More Than Family, and romantic comedy film Sweet & Sour.
+In 2019, Jung and her sister Jessica filmed their second reality show in the United States where they traveled across their homeland, exploring fashion, music, and culture while reminiscing about their childhood memories, titled Jessica & Krystal: US Road Trip which was released in 2021.
+The same year, she made her film debut in the independent romance More Than Family, playing To-il, a pregnant college student searching for her estranged father.
+She also starred in the Netflix-released romantic comedy Sweet & Sour, marking her commercial film debut.

 In 2020, Jung was cast in OCN's military cinematic drama Search, where she played an elite army officer.
 The drama premiered on October 17, 2020.
 After reports began swirling of Jung departing SM Entertainment, SM responded that their contract with her would expire by the end of August 2020, and they were in discussions with her for a possible renewal.
 Krystal's departure from SM was officially announced in October 2020 and signed with H& Entertainment as her new agency.